-Upon learning that the SEC initiated the civil enforcement action against Ms. Possible, Dr. Henry Drakken, an OCTOCoin purchaser, filed suit against Kim Possible in the District Court of Ragnarok, alleging a violation of Section 12(a)(2) of the federal securities laws.
-He contended that Ms. Possible was subject to liability under this section because she acted as a seller pursuant to the statute by her participation in the solicitation of OCTOCoin through her social media platform.
-On March 20, 2023, Kim Possible filed a motion to dismiss Dr. Drakken's complaint for lack of personal jurisdiction and failure to state a claim pursuant to Federal Rules of Civil Procedure 12(b)(2) and 12(b)(6).
-On April 17, 2023, the District Court of the District of Ragnarok issued an order granting Ms. Possible's motion to dismiss.
-It held that Ms. Possible lacked sufficient contacts with the United States forum, and therefore, the court could not properly exercise personal jurisdiction over Ms. Possible.
-Because of its decision that there was no personal jurisdiction, the District Court declined to reach Dr. Drakken's securities claim.
-On April 24, 2023, Dr. Drakken timely appealed the District Court's decision to the Fourteenth Circuit Court of Appeals.
-That same day, Ms. Possible appealed the SEC's Order and the monetary sanctions to the Fourteenth Circuit Court of Appeals.
+The SEC brought charges against Kimberly Ann Possible in the District of Ragnarok on March 6, 2023 alleging a violation of the federal securities laws.
+On March 20, 2023, Ms. Possible filed a motion to dismiss the Complaint for lack of personal jurisdiction and failure to state a claim pursuant to Federal Rules of Civil Procedure 12(b)(6).
+On April 17, 2023, the District Court issued an order granting Ms. Possible's motion to dismiss.
+It held that Ms. Possible lacked sufficient contacts with the United States forum.
+Because of its decision that there was no personal jurisdiction, the District Court declined to reach the securities issues raised by Ms. Possible.
+On April 24, 2023, the SEC appealed the District Court's decision to the Fourteenth Circuit. of Marvel.

-The parties briefed three questions to the Court:
+The parties briefed two questions to the Court:

-- Whether the court may properly exercise personal jurisdiction over Kim Possible based on her minimum contacts and purposeful availment within the state of Ragnarok; - 2.
-Whether Kim Possible is subject to liability under Sections 12(a)(2) for her widely disseminated promotional post on her social media account; and - 3.
-Whether Kim Possible is liable under Section 17(b) of the Securities Act of 1933 for publicly announcing that she will be earning 1337 OCTOCoins for her participation in the cage match.
+- Whether the court maintains personal jurisdiction over Kim Possible based on her minimum contacts and purposeful availment within the state of Ragnarok; and - 2.
+Whether Kim Possible is subject to liability under the Securities Act of 1933 for the promotional Y post on her social media platform.